tiared/notes.stuartpb.com/content/be41a368-ece7-4e79-a3cf-dbfbb6fd4939.md

 Chris Christie distinguishes himself to the other Republicans during the night phase with a middle finger.

 After every turn, the Republicans take a secret vote on whether or not to keep Chris Christie.
-If the vote majority-fails (ie. more "No" votes than "Yes" votes), Chris Christie leaves the table immediately, and loses as if he were Fired.
+If a majority of the voting Republicans vote "No", Chris Christie leaves the table immediately, and loses as if he were Fired.
+(If the vote is tied, Christie stays.)

+If Christie is eliminated in this secret vote, after everybody opens their eyes, the player who was Chris Christie must get up and leave the table immediately, **without saying anything** (just as he would after being Fired).
+The remaining players can ask if this player was Chris Christie, but all Christie is allowed to do is nod in response.

 ### Franken (D)